BillSchultzOES/oes-sop-public/README.md

 # Building the book

-In theory, there is more than one way to compile this book to .html, .pdf, and .epub.
-But right now, the first option works, while the second option runs into errors that prevent compling.
-This may be an artifact of our need to rely on older versions of certain packages.
-This may be worth addressing once content is smoothed out and we have the new first online.

-- (**Working**) Open the sop.Rproj file in RStudio.
+Open the sop.Rproj file in RStudio.
 There should be a "Build" tab in the same pane as the "Environment" tab.
-Under "Build Book" in this tab, click on `bookdown::gitbook`, which is the format we currently have displayed online as well.
+Under "Build Book" in this tab, click on `bookdown::gitbook`, which is the format we're currently using.

-- (**Currently not working**) You can use `render_book()` as described [here](https://bookdown.org/yihui/bookdown/build-the-book.html)

-- RStudio also has some [add-ins](https://bookdown.org/yihui/bookdown/rstudio-ide.html) that make bookdown easier to use

 # Stata code examples

-The "Stata code" folder in this repository contains .do files you can use to actually run the Stata code in different chapters (with all the necessary input data saved as .csv files).
-It may be useful to provide similar R scripts for each chapter in the future.
-Available for Fellows who are interested in running the Stata code themselves.
+The "Stata code" folder in this repository contains .do files you can use to run the Stata code in different chapters (with all the necessary input data saved as .csv files here so that this folder is self contained).